strimzi/strimzi-kafka-oauth/README.md

 When the `kafka-cluster` prefix is not present it is assumed to be `kafka-cluster:*`.

 When the resource is defined a list of possible authorization scopes relevant to the resource should be added to the list of scopes.
-Currently this needs to be added for each resource definition based on whatever actions make sense for the targeted resource type.
+Currently, this needs to be added for each resource definition based on whatever actions make sense for the targeted resource type.

 The Kafka security model understands the following actions on different resource types.